 Feelings of Encouragement

 Recognized as one of the easiest to spot even in the wild, the sun can amazingly make its orange plumage seem like fire while making its blue feathers more defined.
-This marvelous fusion symbolizes contrasting ideas such as serenity and calmness, as well as passion and excitement, interpreted by some as a representation of our humanity and the concept of immortality (check also the Phoenix’ immortality).
+This marvelous fusion symbolizes contrasting ideas such as serenity, calmness, passion, and excitement, interpreted by some as a representation of our humanity and the concept of immortality (also check the Phoenix’s immortality).

-While such notion may lead us to a range of perceptions, it all points back to one of its most obvious embodiment which is Jesus Christ Himself.
+While such a notion may lead us to a range of perceptions, it all points back to one of its most obvious embodiments, Jesus Christ Himself.
 With such contradictions, the kingfisher was revered as a symbol of Christ as the bird is known to fuse the opposites, particularly the images we paint that pertain to life and death.